 Throughout the transition, you should also consider EV battery management software.
 It provides real-time insights into battery health, charging cycles, and energy efficiency, and helps you make smarter decisions around maintenance, performance, and long-term asset planning.

-Plan and deliver charging infrastructure
+Step 3: Plan and deliver charging infrastructure

 Charging is the backbone of your EV fleet: get it right, and everything else runs smoothly.
 Here’s a step-by-step guide to help you plan and implement effective charging infrastructure: